-- A3.1 Most minor misdemeanours can be dealt with through the following: - Reinforcing 'The Oaklands Way' - Establishing and maintaining eye contact - Positive use of appropriate body language and calming gestures - · Verbally repeating expectations in a calm and authoritative manner - Ignoring attention seeking behaviour - Moving alongside a student and redirecting them to the task - Appropriate warnings issued with clear consequences outlined for failure to comply - · Appropriate verbal rebuke or non-verbal signal - · Moving seat in the classroom, preferably to the back of the room - Quiet word, outside of the class if necessary - · Use of the Restorative Justice process - Asking a student to remain behind briefly at the end of a lesson to have a word or make a note in the student planner - Minor playground incidents can be dealt with through a litter pick or isolation from peer group for short period of time. - A3.2 At Oaklands, there is a 4 step process in place to address persistent disruptive behaviour in the classroom / learning environment.
-Students are given one verbal warning regarding their behaviour.
-If the poor behaviour continues, they are given an opportunity to engage in a Restorative Justice (RJ) conversation.
-If the behaviour continues following this, a Department detention of 20 minutes will be set and logged on Classcharts.
-If this is successful, they can remain in the classroom.
-If it is not, the SLT on-call procedure is used and the student removed from the classroom and a further behaviour point is logged on Classcharts and an hour Head of Department after school detention is set. - A3.3 Minor misdemeanours may be followed up with a referral if necessary which will allow a Head of Year to establish if it was a 'one off' occurrence or an issue that requires a level of intervention, such as: - · Letter or email home - Phone call to parents/carers - Detention lunchtime or after school as determined by the teachers - Subject detention with Head of Department - Withdrawal of privilege - 'Parking' in another lesson
+- A3.1 Most minor misdemeanours can be dealt with through the following: - Reinforcing 'The Oaklands Way' - Establishing and maintaining eye contact - Positive use of appropriate body language and calming gestures - · Verbally repeating expectations in a calm and authoritative manner - · Ignoring attention seeking behaviour - Moving alongside a student and redirecting them to the task - · Appropriate warnings issued with clear consequences outlined for failure to comply - · Appropriate verbal rebuke or non-verbal signal - Moving seat in the classroom, preferably to the back of the room - · Quiet word, outside of the class if necessary - Use of the Restorative Justice process - Asking a student to remain behind briefly at the end of a lesson to have a word or make a note in the student planner - Minor playground incidents can be dealt with through a litter pick or isolation from peer group for short period of time. - A3.2 At Oaklands there is a 3-step process in place to address persistent disruptive behaviour in the classroom / learning environment.
+Students are given one verbal warning regarding their behaviour, which will be logged on ClassCharts.
+If the poor behaviour continues, the student will be removed to another classroom and receive a 20-minute detention with their class teacher.
+If after these measures the poor behaviour continues the SLT on-call procedure will be activated, and the student will be removed to the Inclusions Room for five lessons, including break and lunch.
+Demonstration of reflection and a restorative justice conversation with the class teacher will permit the student to return to lessons. - A3.3 Minor misdemeanours may be followed up with a referral if necessary which will allow a Head of Year to establish if it was a 'one off' occurrence or an issue that requires a level of intervention, such as: - · Letter or email home - Behaviour log on ClassCharts - Phone call to parents/carers - Detention lunchtime or after school as determined by the teachers - · Subject detention with Head of Department - · Withdrawal of privilege - 'Parking' in another lesson